A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 15. Customer Satisfaction Rate

-Customer satisfaction is a critical goal for service businesses.
+Customer satisfaction (CSAT) is a critical goal for service businesses.
 It can be difficult to measure quantitatively, but customer ratings are one way of determining how happy your customers are, while collecting feedback brings more detailed and actionable insights.

 Use software that automates review requests after every job.
 Respond quickly to positive and negative reviews, and match up reviews with employees and jobs so you can take the appropriate action.
-For example, some techs or employees may need additional coaching.

 16. Customer Acquisition Cost

 Aim for the lowest CAC possible, adjusting or abandoning any marketing campaigns with an excessively high CAC.
-Utilize targeted email marketing to get your message to the right customers at the right time, at a lower cost per acquisition than most marketing methods.
+Use targeted email marketing to get your message to the right customers at the right time, at a lower cost per acquisition than most marketing methods.

 17. Revenue per Lead